Jennifer Aniston has zero regrets about trying IVF

 "And God forbid a woman is successful and doesn't have a child," she said.

-"And the reason my husband left me, why we broke up and ended our marriage, was because I wouldn't give him a kid.
+Addressing her marriage to Brad Pitt, she said: "And the reason my husband left me, why we broke up and ended our marriage, was because I wouldn't give him a kid.
 It was absolute lies.
 I don't have anything to hide at this point."

-The star went on to say she felt "a little relief now" about being older and found it "liberating", because "there is no more, 'Can I?
+The star, who is appearing in the Apple TV+ series The Morning Show, went on to say she felt "a little relief now" about being older and found it "liberating", because "there is no more, 'Can I?
 Maybe.
 Maybe.
 Maybe'.
 I don't have to think about that any more", she explained.

 "I've spent so many years protecting my story about IVF.
 I'm so protective of these parts because I feel like there's so little that I get to keep to myself," she continued.

+IVF is a process of fertilisation where an egg is combined with sperm outside the body, then embryos are inserted into the mother's womb.

 "The [world] creates narratives that aren't true, so I might as well tell the truth.
 I feel like I'm coming out of hibernation.
-I don't have anything to hide."
+I don't have anything to hide," Aniston added.